usnistgov/OSCAL/docs/content/learn/tutorials/component-definition/_index.md

 {{< /highlight >}}

 The root of the OSCAL component definition model is [`<component-definition>`](/reference/latest/component-definition/xml-reference/#/component-definition).
 Note that the schema location attribute is omitted for this example.
 The `@uuid` attribute (on line 3) is the document's universally unique identifier (UUID), a unique 128-bit number displayed as a string of hyphenated hexadecimal digits as defined by RFC 4122.
 OSCAL documents use a version 4 UUID (randomly generated) to uniquely identify the document.

-A `<component-definition>` contains:
+A `<component-definition>` contains the following elements:

 - `<metadata>` (required) - Provides document metadata for the component definition.
-This is similar to metadata for other OSCAL models, therefor is not described extensively in this tutorial.
+This is covered in the [next section](/learn/tutorials/component-definition/#defining-the-component-definitions-metadata) to a limited extent.
+The metadata used here is similar to metadata for other OSCAL models, therefor is not described extensively in this tutorial.
 - `<import-component-definition>` (optional) – Identifies a collection of external component definitions from other resources from which related information is referenced within this component definition.
 Use of `<import-component-definition>` is not covered in this tutorial.
 - `<component>` (optional) - Defines a given component in the component definition.
 Zero or more `<component>` elements may be used.
+Use of this element is [discussed later](http://localhost:1313/OSCAL/learn/tutorials/component-definition/#defining-the-mongodb-component) in this tutorial.
 - `<capability>` (optional) - Defines a given capability in the component definition.
 Zero or more `<capability>` elements may be used.
 Capabilities are not covered in this tutorial.
-- `<back-matter>` (optional) – Contains references which are referenced within the component definition.
+- `<back-matter>` (optional) – Contains resources which are referenced within the component definition.
 Use of `<back-matter>` is not covered in this tutorial.
 {{% /tab %}}
 {{% tab %}}
 {{< highlight json "linenos=table" >}}